crizant/simple_platform/README.md

 ## Motivation

 Since Flutter's first release, developers have been using the `Platform` class from `dart:io` to target features for different platforms.
-However, as Flutter started supporting the web platform, people often mix up the concept between a "device platform" and an "app platform".
+However, as Flutter started supporting the web platform, people often mix up the concept between the "device platform" and the "app platform".

-### AppPlatform
+### App Platform

 The app platform is the platform running the app, i.e. `web` for browsers, and the device's platform otherwise.